I'm new! I'm looking for a trainer kite...

 7. Don't Try To Start In High Wind Conditions

 Know your limits.
 Higher wind conditions are a game changer and will really increase the risk of endangering yourself very quickly.
 Just like scuba diving, you learn everything in shallow waters and build up to deeper dives as your experience and skill level increase.
 Kiting is no different when it comes to flying in higher winds.
-Depending on the size of your kite and weight, your first solo flights are best with wind speeds between 8 mph to 12 mph.
+Depending on the size of your kite and weight, your first flights are best with wind speeds between 8 mph to 12 mph.
+Then 12mph to 18mph.

 8. Always Exercise Safety First

 Practice letting go of the bar.
 Most of us go into a monkey grip and tense up.
 BAD, BAD, BAD.
 Just let go.
-This will depower your kite and will many times keep the situation from escalating.
+This will depower your kite and in most cases will keep the situation from escalating.

 Learn to be nice to your kite.
 If your kite is diving towards the ground.
 Let go!!!
 This will take much of the power out and slow the kite down some.
 Hitting a wall with the gas throttle all the way down will do more damage to your car then if you take your foot off the gas and hit the wall at a lower speed.